RezaRahemtola/playground/GithubWorkshop/README.md

 - Another to suggest a feature (add all the arguments instead of just the first 2)
 - A last one to take a single string as parameter and support operators in it (this one will not be implemented)

+<i>Pro tips:</i>
+> Take a look at [labels](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels) and [assignees](https://docs.github.com/en/issues/tracking-your-work-with-issues/assigning-issues-and-pull-requests-to-other-github-users)

+> Instead of filling an Issue manually, you can use [templates](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository).
+It's really useful to let contributors know what information maintainers need and keep a common structure between issues.
+You can find some great examples in [our Open-Source project template](https://github.com/PoCInnovation/open-source-project-template/tree/main/.github/ISSUE_TEMPLATE).

 Try to make it as complete as possible, then take a look at the expected results:
 <details>
   <summary>Problem issue</summary>